AusDTO/gov-au-content-guide/_entries/2016-05-04-hyphens-and-dashes.md

 - In Microsoft Word: hold down the [Alt] key and type 0151
 - On Mac:  hold down [option] key and the hyphen key [-]
-- Google Doc: go to Insert then Special characters.
+- Google Doc: go to Insert then Special characters